benbrastmckie/.config/README.md

 Save and quite with `:wq` and reopen NeoVim.
 After the plugins finish installing, run `:checkhealth` troubleshooting any errors with the exception of VimTex which will be fixed by the LaTeX and Zathura sections detailed below.
 You can ignore all the warnings, but should troubleshoot any errors that persist.

-Finally, you will want to choose a pdf viewer to be launched by Vimtex by running:
+Although you could use `Zathura` for opening pdfs from the VimTex context-menu, I prefer to use a pdf viewer that permits me to highlight and create notes.
+To do so, run:

 ```
 nvim ~/.config/nvim/user/vimtex.lua
 ```

-Although you could use `Zathura` for opening pdfs from the VimTex context-menu, I prefer to use a pdf viewer that permits me to highlight and leave notes to myself.
-Accordingly, change `okular` to whatever pdf viewer you are accustomed to using.
+Now change 'okular' to whatever pdf viewer you are accustomed to using.
 By returning to the terminal, you can check to see that running the command that you substituted for 'okular' will open the desired pdf viewer.
-If the pdf viewer does not open, then do some searching to see how to open it from the terminal.
 If the pdf viewer does open from the terminal, you can exit with `Control + c`.
+If the pdf viewer does not open, then do some research to see how to open your desired pdf viewer from the terminal.
+Then replace 'okular' in the `vimtex.lua` file indicated above with the command that works.

 ## [LaTeX](https://www.latex-project.org/)